loicalleyne/bufarrow/README.md

 Go library to build Apache Arrow records from Protocol Buffers

+## Features
+- generate Arrow and Parquet schemas from Protobuf structs
+- build Arrow records from Protobuf

 ## 🚀 Install

-Using bufarow is easy.
+Using bufarrow is easy.
 First, use `go get` to install the latest version of the library.

 ```sh